petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 ![PhD comics 1689](/images/cr/phd-comics-1689.png)

-If you're convinced on the value of, or are just curious enough about Continuous Reproducibility and want help implementing CI/CD/CR practices in your lab, shoot me an [email](mailto:petebachant@gmail.com) and I will hopefully have time to help you out (for free!).
+If you're convinced of the value of
+Continuous Reproducibility---or just curious about it---and
+want help implementing CI/CD/CR practices in your lab, shoot me an [email](mailto:petebachant@gmail.com), and I'd be happy to help you out.

 ## References and recommended resources